uditalias/swamp/README.md

      Usage: swamp [options]

        Options:

          -h, --help                output usage information
          -V, --version             output the version number
-       -c, --create              creates a bootstrap `Swampfile.js` in the cwd -u, --up                  startup the swamp with the cwd `Swampfile.js` -r, --reload              reload the current running swamp (will restart as a daemon) -d, --daemon              start the swamp as a daemon with the cwd `Swampfile.js` -k, --kill                stop the current cwd running swamp -s, --status              see the current cwd swamp status -C, --cli                 connect to swamp cli
+         -c, --create              creates a bootstrap `Swampfile.js` in the cwd -u, --up                  startup the swamp with the cwd `Swampfile.js` -r, --reload              reload the current running swamp (will restart as a daemon) -d, --daemon              start the swamp as a daemon with the cwd `Swampfile.js` -k, --kill                stop the current cwd running swamp -s, --status              see the current cwd swamp status -C, --cli                 connect to the current cwd swamp using the swamp cli --start <service_name>    start the given service
          --stop <service_name>     stop the given service
-       --start <service_name>    start the given service
          --restart <service_name>  restart the given service
-       --startall                start all swamp services
+         --state <service_name>    see the given service state --startall                start all swamp services
          --stopall                 stop all swamp services
          --restartall              restart all swamp services
+         --stateall                see all swamp services state

 ```